gofynd/fdk-client-javascript/documentation/APPLICATION.md

 # FDK Application Front API Documentaion

-* [Catalog](#Catalog) - Application Front API&#39;s leverages Fynd&#39;s real-time inventory integration with over 400+ brands &amp; 8000+ stores and makes it easy for developers and businesses to build a full fledged omni-channel fashion e-commerce app.
+* [Catalog](#Catalog) - Application Front API's leverages Fynd's real-time inventory integration with over 400+ brands & 8000+ stores and makes it easy for developers and businesses to build a full fledged omni-channel fashion e-commerce app.
-* [Cart](#Cart) - Open API leverages Fynd&#39;s real-time inventory integration with over 200+ brands &amp; 8000+ stores and makes it easy for developers and businesses to build a full fledged omni-channel fashion e-commerce app.
+* [Cart](#Cart) - Open API leverages Fynd's real-time inventory integration with over 200+ brands & 8000+ stores and makes it easy for developers and businesses to build a full fledged omni-channel fashion e-commerce app.
 * [Lead](#Lead) - Handles communication between Staff and Users
+* [Theme](#Theme) - Responsible for themes and on the fly script injections

 ----
 ----